 Some residents of Texas may be able to seal or expunge their criminal records, allowing them to legally deny that the arrests ever occurred.
 The process of sealing (referred to as an order of nondisclosure) or expunging a criminal record, however, can be very complicated.

 Are you hoping to seal or expunge your criminal record in Denton County?
-You will want to contact Law Offices of Richard C. McConathy for help guiding you through the application process.
+You will want to contact the Law Offices of Richard C. McConathy for help guiding you through the application process.

-When a person obtains an order of nondisclosure (or seals a criminal record), that individuals’ criminal record can no longer be viewed by the public.
+When a person obtains an order of nondisclosure (or seals a criminal record), that individual’s criminal record can no longer be viewed by the public.
 Law enforcement agencies and other enumerated entities may have access to the record, but are prohibited from disclosing its contents.

 Only alleged offenders who have successfully completed deferred adjudication can apply for orders of nondisclosure.
 Under Texas Government Code § 411.0725, a person may petition the court that placed the person on deferred adjudication community supervision for an order of nondisclosure of criminal history record information under this section only on or after: